6monthslater/6monthslater/README.md

 Postgres is used by the web server to store data and RabbitMQ is used by all services to communicate with eachother.

-These can be started with docker using `docker-compose up`
+These can be started with docker using `docker-compose up -d database queue`.

 ### Web Server